cuernodegazpacho/legotrain/docs/Colorimetry.md

 The top diagram shows the entire CIE _xy_ color space.
-The colored region represents the entire gamut of colors perceived by a "standard human observer" (see note **1**) The data points were obtained from each Lego tile color.
-The bottom diagram is a blow-up of the central part, with each Lego color name next to the cloud of points that correspond to a given tile color.
+The colored region represents the entire gamut of colors perceived by a "standard human observer" (see note **1**) The data points were obtained from each LEGO® tile color.
+The bottom diagram is a blow-up of the central part, with each LEGO® color name next to the cloud of points that correspond to a given tile color.
 Data sets for each tile color are in directory _test/data_.

 By plotting the data points on this diagram, we are in a way comparing the sensor's "eye"